Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 For every deposit you need to generate a new deposit address.
 Do not reuse addresses!

-See more in the Funding your Bitcoin Betting Account

 ## Funding your Bitcoin Betting Account